hl191/spring-workshop-spring-cloud-eureka/README.md

 ![OpenAPI UI for Command Service](static/openapi-ui-command-service.png)

 The API specification is minimalistic.
 Nevertheless, play around with the OpenAPI UI a bit to get a feel for what we'll be working on as part of the workshop.

-We also provide docker-compose scripts that start the necessary infrastructure only (e.g. Kafka), so that you're free to launch your own application module from within the IDE.

 If you have any questions or run into problems, please don't hesitate to ask for help.